heremaps/gluecodium/docs/naming_conventions.md

 * Method and variable names are in lowerCamelCase.
 * Constant and enumerator names are in UPPER_SNAKE_CASE.

-### Attribute names
+### Property names
-* Attribute getter names are prefixed with `get`, unless it's a Boolean attribute.
+* Property getter names are prefixed with `get`, unless it's a Boolean property.
-* Boolean attribute getter names are prefixed with `is`.
+* Boolean property getter names are prefixed with `is`.
-* Attribute setter names are prefixed with `set`.
+* Property setter names are prefixed with `set`.

 ### Method overloads ambiguity resolution
 Arrays and Maps defined in FIDL definition are generated as List<> and Map<> generics in Java